 Sorrento is a beautiful small town in the South of Italy, keeping the most amazing views of the bay of Naples and mountain Vesuvius.
-With its beauty, Sorrento attracts many tourists worldwide and Italy throughout the year; you will need not more than 2-3 days to visit it all.
+With its beauty, Sorrento attracts many tourists worldwide and in Italy throughout the year; you will need not more than 2-3 days to visit it all.
 You can use it as a principal place for your accommodation.
-From here, you can easily reach other must-see essential tourist places, like Positano, Capri, Ercolano, Pompei, Paestum, etc.
+You can easily reach other essential tourist places here, like Positano, Capri, Ercolano, Pompei, Paestum, etc.

 Check here to find out How to get to Sorrento from Naples in Italy.

 Here is my list of 14 things to do and see in Sorrento:

 View of Piazza Tasso and the statue of Saint Antonino